Club History

 1994

-Women’s football comes to Wanneroo City with two teams formed.
-The ladies perform fantastically well, ending as runners up in Division 2.
-In the PSF Wanneroo finished 9th in Division 2.
-This year also sees the return of Amateur football with Wanneroo entering teams in Division 2 of the West Australian Amateur and Social Soccer Association.
+Women’s football comes to Wanneroo City, with two teams formed.
+Our women shine immediately, finishing as runners up in Division Two.
+In the PSF, Wanneroo finished ninth in Division Two.
+Amateur football returns to Wanneroo, with teams entered in Division Two of the Western Australian Amateur and Social Soccer Association.

 1995